GoogleForCreators/web-stories-wp/readme.txt

 * Fixed: resolved an issue with canvas zoom.
 * Fixed: resolved several layout issues with the Web Stories block.

-= 1.35.0 =

-* Enhancement: compatibility with WordPress 6.4.
-New minimum version required is 6.2.
-* Enhancement: improve captions appearance when there is also a call-to-action.
-* Fixed: resolved an issue with stories not appearing in the lightbox.
-* Various smaller bug fixes.

 == Upgrade Notice ==

-= 1.37.0 =
+= 1.38.0 =

-This release improves frontend performance and adds initial support for audio stickers.
+This release ensures compatibility with WordPress 6.7 and contains minor bug fixes.